semanticdatalayer/SML/sml-reference/datasets.md

 - **Type:** boolean
 - **Required:** N

 Determines whether the dataset changes often or not.
-The AtScale engine uses this information when running incremental builds of aggregates that use joins on dimensions that do not change often.
+The semantic engine uses this information when running incremental builds of aggregates that use joins on dimensions that do not change often.